blueimp/Gallery/README.md

     slidesContainer: 'div',
     // The tag name, Id, element or querySelector of the title element:
     titleElement: 'h3',
-    // The tag name, Id, element or querySelector of the indicator container:
-    indicatorContainer: 'ol',
     // The class to add when the gallery is visible:
     displayClass: 'blueimp-gallery-display',
     // The class to add when the gallery controls are visible: